-The trustworthiness of repositories is assessed with a certification such as Data Seal of Approval and ISO 16363 standard and self-audit tool DRAMBORA.
+The trustworthiness of repositories is assessed with a certification such as Core Trust Seal and ISO 16363 standard and self-audit tool DRAMBORA.
 Trustworthy repositories have transparent and properly documented policies and procedures.

 It is a good idea to contact repositories already in the early stage of your research project if you think about archiving your research data.
 Opening the research data fully is encouraged.
 However, you can also set restrictions (such as embargos, technological access restrictions and data use agreements) how your data can be reused.

 You can search repositories in Registry of Research Data Repositories.